FarmBot-Docs/farmbot-developers/v6/Documentation/web-app/rest-api.md

 ---
 title: "REST API"
 slug: "rest-api"
-hidden: false
-createdAt: "2018-05-15T21:36:52.836Z"
-updatedAt: "2018-09-19T14:26:06.434Z"
 ---

+* toc
+{:toc}

-__One Software Package, Many Uses:__
-The [Web App](https://github.com/FarmBot/Farmbot-Web-App) is one software package that serves multiple use cases.
+{% include callout.html type="info" title="One Software Package, Many Uses" content="The [Web App](https://github.com/FarmBot/Farmbot-Web-App) is one software package that serves multiple use cases.
 In this document, we will only focus on the RESTful JSON API endpoints.
-This is typically used for managing configuration and creating "resources" such as `plants` and `tools`.
+This is typically used for managing configuration and creating \"resources\" such as `plants` and `tools`." %}

 # What are Resources and How Do I Interact With Them?